yousufibrahim28/spring-boot-rest-api-application/README.md

 **Spring Boot notes**

+**When creating Spring Boot projects from Spring Initializr and importing to Intellij IDEA, if your project is not recognised**
+**Delete all the .iml files from the project directories** **Run "mvn clean install" in the project root directory from the terminal** **Now reopen the project and right click on the pom.xml -> Maven -> Reload project click on it, this will solve the issue**

 When creating a Spring project we need to take care of following which is not easy.

 - Dependency management - we have to manage frameworks and version. (pom.xml)